stackhpc/ansible-slurm-appliance/docs/image-build.md

 Many of the Packer variables defined in `openstack.pkr.hcl` control the definition of the build VM and how to SSH to it to run Ansible.
 These are generic OpenStack builder options and are not specific to the Slurm Appliance.
-Packer variables can be set in a file at any convenient path; the build example above shows the use of the environment variable `$PKR_VAR_environment_root` (which itself sets the Packer variable `environment_root`) to automatically select a variable file from the current environment, but for site-specific builds using a path in a "parent" environment is likely to be more appropriate (as builds should not be environment-specific to allow testing before deployment to a production environment).
+Packer variables can be set in a file at any convenient path; the build example above shows the use of a path in the **site** environment.
+This is the most appropriate as builds should be tested in **dev** or **staging** before deployment to a production environment.

+During stackhpc CI image builds, the environment variable `$PKR_VAR_environment_root` (which itself sets the Packer variable `environment_root`) is used to automatically select a variable file from the current environment; see `.github/workflows/fatimage.yml`.

 What is Slurm Appliance-specific are the details of how Ansible is run: